Isn’t hindsight wonderful? Often when things go pear shaped in business people look back and see that there had been warning signs.

 How will things work in the future?

-- Are there planned changes where:
+- Will there be changes where:

-- weaknesses in practices could be compounded?
+- existing problems could be compounded?

-- lessons learned in the past should be considered?
+- past lessons should be considered?

 - Is risk factored into important decisions? (eg: major projects or selection/retention of suppliers)